ReFS: Major new features

-Removed features
+NTFS features missing from ReFS

 Some NTFS features are not implemented in ReFS.
 These include object IDs, 8.3 filename, NTFS compression, Encrypting File System (EFS), transactional NTFS, extended attributes, and disk quotas.
 Dynamic disks with mirrored or striped volumes are replaced with mirrored or striped storage pools provided by Storage Spaces; however, automated error-correction is only supported on mirrored spaces.
 Data deduplication was missing in early versions of ReFS.
 It was implemented in v3.2, debuting in Windows Server v1709.
+The partition cannot be shrunk and it cannot be used to install Windows.

 Support for alternate data streams and hard links was initially not implemented in ReFS.
-In Windows 8.1 64-bit and Server 2012 R2, the file system reacquired support for alternate data streams only, with lengths of up to 128K, and automatic correction of corruption when integrity streams are used on parity spaces.
+In Windows 8.1 64-bit and Server 2012 R2, the file system reacquired support for alternate data streams, with lengths of up to 128K, and automatic correction of corruption when integrity streams are used on parity spaces.
 ReFS had initially been unsuitable for Microsoft SQL Server instance allocation due to the absence of alternate data streams.
+Hard links were introduced with preview versions of Windows Server 2022 but are not yet available in Windows 11.

 Implementations

 ReFS was initially added to Windows Server 2012 only, with the aim of gradual migration to consumer systems in future versions; this was achieved as of Windows 8.1.
-The initial versions removed some NTFS features, such as disk quotas, alternate data streams, and extended attributes.
-Some of these were re-implemented in later versions of ReFS.
+The initial versions lacked some of the NTFS features, such as disk quotas, alternate data streams, and extended attributes.
+Some of these were implemented in later versions of ReFS.

 In early versions (2012–2013), ReFS was similar to or slightly faster than NTFS in most tests, but far slower when full integrity checking was enabled, a result attributed to the relative newness of ReFS.

 The ability to create ReFS volumes was removed in Windows 10's 2017 Fall Creators Update for all editions except Enterprise and Pro for Workstations.